Hankering1716/Microsoft-Edge-Point-EASY/README.md

 If you want to get some points from microsoft edge fast, here i share you app that do this for you..
 You must remember that you can only get 90 points on day from this program
 ![image](https://user-images.githubusercontent.com/116718014/215337317-17cfd3c2-d77a-495f-b4e7-8d0fee6ad2cf.png)

-you see that i got today 90/90 so i will cant get more pots.
+you see that i got today 90/90 so i will cant get more points.
 You must remember to open this app every day, in future i will show you how to do that app will open for you in Specific hours while you use computer.

 If my app will don't works, you probably will have to change some items.
 Please find EDGE application and open properties.